The manuscript must contain:

 The title page should include a title which succinctly describes the content of the manuscript.
 This page should also have all of the authors listed in the order in which they contributed, with the teacher or college/university mentor listed last.
 Please also include the school of the students and the school or place where the research was performed.
 Here is a Sample Title Page

-An abstract should be a short (under 250 words) summary of the scientific question, major results, and conclusions.
+An abstract should be a short (under 250 words) summary of the scientific question, the hypothesis of the study, major results, and conclusions.
 The abstract should be on a separate page, after the title page but before the remainder of the manuscript.

 The article must provide an appropriate and sufficient background on the subject matter and must include references.
 The introduction provides context for the manuscript.
 The introduction should: